Archive for the ‘Business Exit Strategy’ Category

 Do You Have A Business Exit Strategy?

-Don’t feel bad if you don’t have a Business Exit Strategy as you’ll be in good company with the vast majority of small and medium sized business owners out there.
+Don’t feel bad if you don’t have a business exit strategy as you’ll be in good company with the vast majority of small and medium sized business owners out there.

 But to be fair, you can define an exit strategy in a lot of different ways.